Plumis

 Photoreal interiors — every room, every colourway.

-Four interior environments, each delivered in multiple colourways — no studio rentals, no set rebuilds.
+Four interior environments, living room, kitchen, cabin and dining room, each delivered in four colourways.
+Sixteen photoreal stills in total, no studio rentals or set rebuilds.
 Drop-in ready for product pages, paid social and trade collateral.

 Process